 Galangal.
 Similar to ginger, this spice is commonly used in Khmer cooking, especially for making pastes, also known as kroeung.

 Homestays.
 A unique way to experience a country and its culture, students on most programs in Cambodia get to experience what a homestay is all about.
-Participate in unique floating homestay experiences aboard during Snapshots of Southeast Asia and Floating Village Service Expedition.
+Participate in unique floating homestay experiences aboard during the Floating Village Service Expedition.

 Insects.
 Fried insects are a common snack in Cambodian cuisine.
 Skip the Oreos and Pringles and try a fried cricket or tarantula instead!